 That’s not all.
 We’re a leading manager of retirement plans, committed to the financial well-being of all our customers since 1918.
 With today’s economic climate, people and institutions are looking for a trusted firm they can rely on for a unique combination of advantages.
 At TIAA, we make you feel good about your financial well-being.
 For over 100 years, we’ve been listening to you, advising you, and helping you feel confident about making financial decisions for now and for the future.

 TIAA-CREF Tuition Financing, Inc. (TFI) is a leading provider of services to state 529 college savings plans and currently acts as Plan Manager for 9 college savings plans across the country.
 TFI is an indirect wholly owned subsidiary of TIAA.

 College costs are rising.
 TIAA managed college savings plans can help families prepare for college.
 We’re a leader in helping the academic, medical, cultural, governmental and research fields plan for retirement and life’s other goals.

-TIAA-CREF Individual & Institutional Services, LLC, member FINRA is distributor and underwriter for the plans managed by TIAA-CREF Tuition Financing, Inc.
+TIAA-CREF Individual & Institutional Services, LLC, Member FINRA and SIPC, is distributor and underwriter for the plans managed by TIAA-CREF Tuition Financing, Inc.

 Our team of TIAA College Savings Consultants is available to answer all of your questions as you consider and compare 529 college savings plans.